rlSimonLi/python-find/README.md

 # python-find
-Python implementation of the Linux find command.
+Python implementation (Incomplete) of the Linux find command.

 This command allows you to search the file system namespace for a file that satisfies some criteria.